-At St. Andrew’s we follow the new National Curriculum for Maths.
+At St. Andrew’s we follow the National Curriculum for Maths.
 This places strong emphasis on quick re-call and efficient strategies for solving number problems.
 In EYFS and KS1 lessons have a strong practical element.
 We believe that Maths should have a ‘real life context’ and look to develop this where possible.

 We have produced a detailed calculation policy which we encourage parents to read.
 This policy outlines the methods and strategies we use to teach various mathematical skills and knowledge.
 At St. Andrew’s our Maths curriculum covers the key areas of number, geometry, measure, data with an emphasis on using and applying (problem solving) throughout all strands: